Don't Soak Your Wood. This Myth Is Busted.

 The proof is in the coloring

-2) This is a chunk of cherry wood.
+2) This is a chunk of cherry.
 It is about 3" in diameter across the widest part.
 On the left you can see that the water stained the outside edge where the grain is running perpendicular to the camera.
 On the right you can see that the water penetrated through several cracks and along a few rough edges.
 But the wet wood is probably only about 5%.

 Conclusion.
 After 24 hours, water barely penetrates solid wood and slightly penetrates cracks.
 Most books recommend soaking for only an hour or two.
 Fogeddaboudit.

-Planking: An exception to the rule
+Planking: An exception to the rule, sort of

 This page was revised 7/24/2012